A8N0RMAL/Operating-Systems/README.md

 ###  Introduction to OS
 - An Operating System (OS) is a program that manages the computer hardware.
 - It also provides a basis for Application Programs and acts as an intermediary between computer User and compter Hardware.
 - Examples of widely used OS include Windows, Linux, Ubuntu, macOS, iOS, and Android.
-This lecture aims to provide an overview of what an OS is, its functions, and its various types.
+Let's take an overview of what an OS is, its functions, and its various types.
 ![image](https://github.com/user-attachments/assets/97fb27a2-382b-4819-9653-17b3593c84a7)
 ---